wfp/editorial-guide/README.md

 ## Page Breaks

-To include page breaksn for print copy the following:
+To include page breaks for print copy, use the following:

 ```
 <div class="page-break"></div>